Limited facilities ashore.

 Approach from the West will be made either through the North channel or the Needles channel, and if using the former give a wide berth to The Trap just after Hurst Point.
 Approaching from the East is straightforward enough, providing you keep a sharp eye out for the Lymington/Yarmouth ferries.

 It is not wise to attempt entry in strong easterly winds, and in any case there is no real shelter within from this direction.
+The soundings on the Admiralty Chart are about six years old (and were only partial at that) and we are advised that North Point and the channel are not exactly where they appear to be on the chart; (hence the latest PHM!) it would be unwise to venture in here following a GPS plotted course - use the Mark I eyeball.
 Approach from a point about half mile east of North Point in such a way that it bears between 270° and 290° and cautiously move in.
-Transit markers are shown on the chart which line up on 283°, but do not be surprised if they are not there now.
+Transit markers are shown on the Keyham chart which line up on 308° and are black as marked on the chart.
+There are reports that these markers can be difficult to pick up.
 Keep your eyes peeled for the small red and green unlit buoys marking the entrance, bearing in mind the possible tidal cross set mentioned above.
-Try and pass between these whilst steering 283°, and keep going a little further (A spit growing North West from North point may be marked with unconventional pink fishing buoys, leave to your portside.) before swinging hard to port whilst aiming to keep the next two green buoys close to starboard.
+Try to pass between these whilst making good 308° and keep going a little further then swing gently round to port (leaving that "O9" sounding to port) and leave the new PHM to port and aim to keep the next two green buoys close to starboard.

 If making for the Quay follow the green buoyage and when this runs out follow the moorings.
 The deepest water is always near the bows of the moored boats.
 From North Point the channel trends southerly, westerly, then north-westerly into Long Reach.
 A green buoy at the end of Long Reach marks the point at which the channel dries completely at LAT, but with a suitable rise of tide craft can make it to the Quay.